- What is CNN?

 Machine Learning and neural networks are expanding our understanding of data and the insights it holds.
 From a business standpoint, neural networks are engines of generating opportunities.
-They make sense of data and let you benefit from it.
+They make sense of data and let you enjoy it.

 Convolutional Neural Networks holds a special place in that regard.
-As a foundation of computer vision applications, the development and implementation of these complex systems show us
+The development and implementation of Convolutional Neural Networks show us:

 - how many different insights are behind visual content;

-In this article, we will explain what CNN is, how it operates, and also look at its most prominent business applications.
+In this article, we will explain what CNN is, how it operates, and look at its common business cases.

-Convolutional Neural Network is a type of artificial deep learning neural network primarily used in a variety of computer vision/image recognition operations.
+Convolutional Neural Network is an artificial deep learning neural network.
+It is used for computer vision/image recognition.
 This process includes the following operations:

 - Image recognition and OCR